Functional Electrical Stimulation (FES)

 These and other similar neuromuscular diseases can result in massive reductions in mobility, which can happen suddenly or become apparent over time.
 One of the most disabling components of reduction in mobility is a foot drop.
 This may be flaccid (floppy) or spastic (tight) and can occur on one or both sides.

-Technology in Motion’s clinics offer all types of drop foot treatment splints to relieve these problems, enabling our clients to regain some of their lost independence.
+Technology in Motion’s clinics offer all types of orthotics including drop foot treatment splints to relieve these problems, enabling our clients to regain some of their lost independence.

 We also work closely with one of the leading groups offering Functional Electronic Stimulation (FES), which, depending on the nature of the original reason for the foot drop, can stimulate your muscles into action.